swishswish123/comp0035-2024-tutorials/activities/week2/2-05-pandas-joining-dataframes.md

 There are different methods to combine data.
 These are:

-- left: use calling frame’s index (or column if on is specified)
+- left: use calling frame’s index (or column if one is specified)
 - right: use other's index.
 - outer: form a union of calling frame's index (or column if on is specified) with other's index, and sort it lexicographically.